JLBrigham/CV/README.md

 Whilst at Crystal Ski I **implimented a new process** for tracking staff movements.
 I identified this as an area for improvement as errors here were costing the company financially and risking compliance to local workplace laws.
 I analysed what was not working and came up with ways the process could be improved efficiently.
 The process I put together was subsequently also rolled out in our counterpart overseas offices.

 At Makers I've learnt that great problems solving skills are vital if you want to become a great developer.
-I've found that no matter how challenging a task may seem, there is no need to feel overwhelemed as it *will* be able to be broken down into a smaller more manageable problems.
-A process I put into practice in my final project and documented [here](https://joannabrigham.medium.com/making-a-dynamic-progress-bar-in-my-first-react-native-app-25e3de9f2f3).
+I've found that no matter how challenging a task may seem, there is no need to feel overwhelemed as it *will* be possible to break it down into a smaller more manageable problems.
+A process I put into practice when buildig a progress bar in my in my final project and documented [here](https://joannabrigham.medium.com/making-a-dynamic-progress-bar-in-my-first-react-native-app-25e3de9f2f3).
 I've also learnt that knowing when, and not being afraid, to ask for help is a crucial part of problem solving whilst coding.

 #### Effective communicator